eddieoz/bitBingo/README.md

 # bitRaffle

-A trustless, automated, blockchain-based raffle system that uses Bitcoin's blockchain to provide transparent and verifiable raffle drawings that cannot be manipulated.
+A trustless, automated, Bitcoin-based raffle system that uses Bitcoin's blockchain to provide transparent and verifiable raffle drawings that cannot be manipulated.

 ## How It Works